matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 ### Special URL Query Parameter Handling

-* `trigger`: if set to `archivephp`, let's the core archiving process know it was launched by the `core:archive` command.
+* `trigger`: if set to `archivephp`, lets the core archiving process know it was launched by the `core:archive` command.
   The archiving process will only assume this if the current request also has superuser access loaded.
 * `skipArchiveSegmentToday`: if set and launching archiving is enabled for the current request, then `Archive.php` will skip the archiving of segment archives for today's date, if there are any in the request.
 (It will also skip querying this data as well,